SASTRA-Projects/Timetable/README.md

 [![Flask Health Check](https://github.com/SASTRA-Projects/Timetable/actions/workflows/test-app.yml/badge.svg)](https://github.com/SASTRA-Projects/Timetable/actions/workflows/test-app.yml)
 ## 📘 Project Overview

-The **SASTRA Timetable Generation System** is an initiative to automate the complex process of class scheduling at [`SASTRA DEEMED TO BE UNIVERSITY`](https://www.sastra.edu).
+The **SASTRA Timetable Generation System** is an initiative to automate the complex process of class scheduling at [SASTRA DEEMED TO BE UNIVERSITY](https://www.sastra.edu).
 This system leverages modern technologies to create conflict-free timetables, reducing manual work and enhancing efficiency.

 Although technologically advanced, SASTRA DEEMED UNIVERSITY has always managed timetables manually - at least until **July 2025**.
 This project addresses that gap by automating the timetable generation process using a well-structured database and an intelligent scheduling algorithm.